<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 While Popp — who may have been motivated by a World Health Organization job rejection — failed to make his endeavor financially successful (not many cashier checks found their way to Panama), his early attempt remains an inspiration for how modern-day cybercriminals approach profit by utilizing scare-tactics.
 (Popp’s malware featured a bright red splash-screen and encrypted files to render them inaccessible — sound familiar?)

 The evolution of ransomware has come a long way since floppy disks.
 It’s been three decades since Popp targeted unsuspecting scientists, and modern threat actors have only gotten more creative, more ambitious, and more talented.
 For many, this is their day job and passion project.
-We’ll take a look at the most recognizable ransomware gangs (some defunct, some rebranded, and some still going strong) to understand how they’ve succeeded — what defensive cybersecurity measures have worked to stop them.
+We’ll take a look at the most recognizable ransomware gangs (some defunct, some rebranded, and some still going strong) to understand how they’ve succeeded — and what defensive cybersecurity measures have worked to stop them.
 Our first order of business?
 Establishing how ransomware groups approach their work.

 How Does the Ransomware Ecosystem Work?